-Terms:

-The terms used in the Conformance Level information are defined as follows:
+Terms: The terms used in the Conformance Level information are defined as follows:

-- Supports: The functionality of the product has at least one method that meets the criteria without known defects or meets with equivalent facilitatStandardion. - Supports with Exceptions: Some functionality of the product does not meet the criteria. - Supports through Equivalent Facilitation: Some functionality of the product meet the intent of the Criteria through alternate way. - Supports when combined with Compatible AT: Some functionality of the product meet the criteria using assistive technology which is not a part of the product itself. - Does Not Support: Majority of functionality of the product does not meet the criteria. - Not Applicable: The criteria are not relevant to the product.
-In the WCAG section, use 'supports' instead of 'not applicable' when reporting web conformance. - Not Applicable Fundamental Alteration Exception Applies: The criteria are relevant to the product, but fundamentally impossible to meet the criteria, because of its conditions. - Not Evaluated: The product has not been evaluated against the criteria.
-This can only be used in WCAG 2.0 Level AAA.
+- Supports: The functionality of the product has at least one method that meets the criteria without known defects or meets with equivalent facilitation. - Partially Supports: Some functionality of the product does not meet the criteria. - Supports through Equivalent Facilitation: Some functionality of the product meet the intent of the Criteria through alternate way. - Supports when combined with Compatible AT: Some functionality of the product meet the criteria using assistive technology which is not a part of the product itself. - Does Not Support: Majority of functionality of the product does not meet the criteria. - Not Applicable: The criteria are not relevant to the product.
+In the WCAG section, use 'supports' instead of 'not applicable' when reporting web conformance. - Not Applicable Fundamental Alteration Exception Applies: The criteria are relevant to the product, but fundamentally impossible to meet the criteria, because of its conditions.